Interoute/Libcloud-and-VDC/README.md

 `pip install apache-libcloud`

 #4.
 Running the libcloud scripts:
-* Firstly you should edit the connection.py file with your VDC account API key and secret key.<br/>
+* Firstly you should edit the connection.py file with your VDC API and secret key.<br/>
 * Then, you can run the libcloud scripts by typing in terminal / command prompt: <br/>
 `python <filename>.py`